qrebjock/fanok/README.md

 ### Requirements

-This package requires NumPy, Scipy, Scikit-Learn and CVXPY.
+This package requires NumPy, Scipy, Scikit-Learn.
+Optionally, CVXPY is required in order to solve the SDP with external solvers, or to run the tests.
 Use `pip install requirements.txt` to install them.

 ### Installation